ros-navigation/navigation2/low_accel_notes.md

 We're still regularly violating the acceleration constraints externally without clamped controls.

 Its clear at this moment as to why that is now that everything else should be the same (`model_dt = control_freq`, `open_loop` should have perfect matching, etc).
 The issue is that between iterations, the dynamic feasibility is not being respected.
 Intra-trajectory dynamic limits are correctly set, but when we have a `speed` as the initial state, that is never being checked against the validity of the first optimal control sample.
 The optimal control sequence is having the speed set as current `vx(0) = speed.x` to initialize, but that is not being done in the controls which are used to compute / override the optimal trajectory at the end of the process.
 Now that the `cvx` are unbounded by the acceleration limits, its even more free to do anything it wishes, though even when it was bounded it was still able to cause these issues.

-So lets do two things:
+So let's do two things:
 1. Add acceleration constraints in `applyControlSequenceConstraints()`  relative to the starting speed to ensure that the trajectory is feasible to execute from the current state as well as within the optimal trajectory.
 These are the hard 'we know we're going to be feasible' guardrails.
 In addition:
-2. Add the initial acceleration contraint to the first samples in the optimal control sequence before noising it for generating controls (i.e. `cvx.col(0)`) with respect to the current speed.
+2. Add the initial acceleration constraint to the first samples in the optimal control sequence before noising it for generating controls (i.e. `cvx.col(0)`) with respect to the current speed.
 This will make sure that the first timestep is in the reachable regime when the initial speed and the last control sequence deviate, regardless of what it was before, before performing rollouts and scoring.
 Rather than simply setting it to the initial speed, we clamp the control sequence by the acceleration limits so we don't modify it unless we absolutely have to.
 This all could technically be skipped using the guardrails, but it would be good to have the shape of the trajectory's controls to match what's drivable in case of large deviations - rather than waiting for the end to clamp them in `applyControlSequenceConstraints` and deforming the shape without a chance to score with that in mind.

 That should ensure we have feasibility between iterations, and indeed that is what we now see we follow the constraints (note check out the right side of the plot, the left side is state from some previous setting up moves):